Director of Pupil Personnel (DPP)

-The DPP’s office manages demographic, health and attendance records for the district.
-It also formulates district procedures relating to the Infinite Campus student management software program and One Call Now system.
+The DPP’s office manages demographic and attendance records for the district.
+It also formulates district procedures relating to the Infinite Campus student management software program, including IC Messenger.
 The office submits all required attendance reports to the Kentucky Department of Education and is also in charge of the transfer of all appropriate records to an electronic format.

 The Truancy Mediation Program